-Use Actions, outlined green in the Hosts image, to act on one, or multiple hosts in your cluster.
+Use Actions to act on one, or multiple hosts in your cluster.
 Actions performed on multiple hosts are also known as bulk operations.

 Actions comprises three menus that list the following options types:

 - Hosts lists selected, filtered or all hosts options, based on your selections made using Hosts home and Filters. - Objects lists component objects that match your host selection criteria. - Operations lists all operations available for the component objects you selected.